 What Do Beavers Eat?
 Beavers are some of the largest animals classified in the order Rodentia.
-These animals are notable for their thick fur, webbed feet, and their tails can be distinguished by the scales that line it.
+These animals are notable for their thick fur, webbed feet, and tails can be distinguished by the scales that line them.

 Table of Contents

 |North American Beaver (Castor canadensis)||Aquatic plants, woody stems, leaves, willow, aspen trees, birch, alder, poplar, and maple.|

 |Eurasian Beaver (Castor fiber)||Willow, birch and aspen trees, twigs, shoots, leaves, aquatic plants, roots, and buds.|